andrewjw/site/_drafts/leaddev-2024-day-2.md

 This was a quick run-through of some of the times software bugs have had a significant, even life-threatening impact.
 The cost of operational software failures in 2020 in the US was $1.5 trillion.

 The Mars Climate Orbiter was lost after orbit insertion around Mars.
-The probe cost $327 dollars, without taking into account the cost of the rocket.
+The probe cost $327 million dollars, without taking into account the cost of the rocket.
 The probe was lost because it entered orbit 57 km above Mars, rather than 150km.
 Lockheed Martin were responsible for the orbiter, while NASA JPL looked after the ground systems.
-Lockeed used imperial units while NASA used metric
+Lockheed used imperial units while NASA used metric
-(pounds of force vs Newtons) - there are a factor of 4.5 out.
+(pounds of force vs Newtons) - they are a factor of 4.5 out.

 The ground team realised there was a problem while doing testing as the probe was approaching Mars.
 They alerted management, but management ignored them as they didn't follow the right channels.
 The issue was only found a few days before Mars arrival, so there